 Did I mention it was still sunny?
 Truly, there’s nowhere in the world better than being in Ireland in the sun.

-Onward we headed to Conor’s Pass and this is where the walk got a little more difficult.
+Onward we headed to the Conor Pass and this is where the walk got a little more difficult.
 However, the payoff was the amazing views.
-The route took us up through farmland, over streams and on through gorgeous sparsely inhabited roads dotted with beautiful houses.
+The route took us up through farmland, over streams, and on through gorgeous sparsely inhabited roads dotted with beautiful houses.